Vauxhall Insignia hatchback review (2017-2022)

-Cars like the Insignia Grand Sport and the rival Ford Mondeo have fallen out of favour in recent years, with buyers instead opting for more upmarket models like the Audi A4, BMW 3 Series and Mercedes C-Class.
+Cars like the Insignia and the Mondeo have fallen out of favour in recent years, with buyers instead opting for more upmarket models like the Audi A4, BMW 3 Series and Mercedes C-Class.
 This has led sales of more mainstream large family cars to dwindle, with brands like Nissan, Renault and Citroen discontinuing their models in this segment altogether.
-Instead manufacturers have turned to crossovers and SUVs, with models like the Nissan Qashqai, Ford Kuga, SEAT Ateca and Skoda Karoq hoovering up customers.
+Instead manufacturers have turned to crossovers and SUVs, with models such as the Ford Kuga, Nissan Qashqai, SEAT Ateca and Skoda Karoq hoovering up customers.

 The low-slung design gives it a direct sense of connection with the road, which is matched by the overall driving experience.
 The steering is nicely weighted and communicates what’s going at the wheels, the suspension firmness is well-judged and you get a strong sense that the lessons learned from the latest, sharp-handling Vauxhall Astra have been passed on to the larger Insignia.
 Among front-wheel-drive rivals, though, the latest Skoda Superb feels a little sharper to drive, while the rear-drive BMW 3 Series remains the handling champ.